 |B||Smith, Game Addict|

 The first to rank in our Era of Althea tier list of Traits is the magic lover’s favorite, Elven Blood.
-This Trait is highly generous in terms of providing its employers with heaps of Mana.
+This Trait is highly generous in providing its employers with heaps of Mana.
 Those choosing Elven Blood will love casting magic at their foes while standing back.

-If you crave having that edge in physical damage rendering that you have always dreamed of, Era of Althea’s Blade Master is what you need.
+If you crave the edge in physical damage rendering that you have always dreamed of, Era of Althea’s Blade Master is what you need.
 The Trait will provide a two times more robust upgrade to Weapon Mastery and an advantage in Damage.
 No matter the altercations, players wielding Blade Master will simply outclass the opponents in no time.

 Are you that Era of Althea player who gets smacked around pretty often?
 Maybe this Stamina booster Trait can help!
 The Resilient Trait of our Era of Althea tier list offers players the buffer they require to get those firm grips in the game.
 Beginners must definitely pick it.